WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 61. What will happen if you use **setState()** in constructor?

 - If you use **setState()** in constructor , it will cause the component to re-render before it is added to the DOM.
 This can cause unexpected behaviour and should be avoided.
 Instead , it is recommended to intialize the state with the constructor's props and use setState() in **componentDidMount.**

+## 62. What is the impact of indexes as keys?

+- Using indexes as keys can have a negative impact on performance because they don't provide a stable identity for elements, and React has to rely on the order of elements in the array to determine which elements have changed.
+This can lead to unnecessary re-renders.